ERS-HCL/rest-yaml-test/README.md

                     body:
                         asserts: # add multiple assert key value pairs -
-                                jsonPath: args.foo # json path expression to be used to get value from response body
+                                select: jsonpath args.foo # json path expression to be used to get value from response body
+                                value: |
-                                value: "v1,v2" # if the return value from json path is list of atomic values you can match them with comma separated values like this.
+                                       [v1,v2] # if the return value from json path is list of atomic values you can match them with comma separated values like this.
                             -
-                                jsonPath: args # json path expression
+                                select: jsonpath args # json path expression
                                 match: strict # if the return value from json path is json then JsonAssert is used to match expected and actual values refer http://jsonassert.skyscreamer.org/cookbook.html
                                 value: | # expected json value
                                     {